 In a braiser, you’ll find that your meat stays nice and tender while also cooking very uniformly without any hot spots.
 The pot is ideal for browning meat.
 But without the excessive heat and speed of a cast-iron skillet, which can dry out food.

 Because a brasier has higher sides than a skillet, you can add more liquid to the pot without the risk of spills.
-And more liquid allows your food to be slowly cooked in its natural juices to create natural tasting flavorful dishes.
+This allows your food to be slowly cooked in its natural juices.
+And creates natural tasting flavorful dishes.

 If you want to learn about the best size braiser for you needs, Here’s an in-house article you might find useful.